jbulin/jbulin.github.io/teaching/spring/nopt059/index.md

 # NOPT059 Large-scale optimization: Exact methods

+The course is taught bi-yearly (in odd-numbered years), alternating with the course [NOPT061 Large-scale optimization: Metaheuristics](https://www.is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=NOPT061).

 The course will be scheduled in the beginning of the semester (probably during the first week).
 If you are interested, please email me your time constraints.

 ## About this course